 X-rays were negative, but there was concern Cunningham would miss his team's next series against the Giants, ironically a blow to the Dodgers.
 Cunningham—who earlier in the summer was selected for the only All-Star game appearance of his career—had established himself as a regular .300 hitter as he developed into one of the best Cardinal hitters of the late 1950s, but the 1959 season would his last special season.
 He'd finish with a .345 average and never hit .300 again before retiring in 1966.

 "If he's out of the lineup, we're hurt," Hemus said of Cunningham, who ultimately missed one game due to the pitch.
 "He was hit flush on the arm.
 It's bruised badly and stiff.
 He can't swing a bat.
 Right now he's getting hot and cold compresses on it.
 Worst aspect of this is that it may cost Joe the batting championship. ...
 We're not going to roll over and play dead.
 Not for anybody.
 We're playing as good ball as we have all year.
 We'll battle you.
 We're trying to win every ball game for ourselves."

-Despite the brouhaha, Drysdale wasn't formally warned by home plate umpire Stan Landes—which would have resulted in an automatic $50 fine from National League President Warren Giles—but he was advised to be more careful with his pitches.
+Despite the brouhaha, Drysdale wasn't formally warned by home plate umpire Stan Landes, which would have resulted in an automatic $50 fine from National League President Warren Giles, but he was advised to be more careful with his pitches.
 Drysdale, a side-armer, regularly pitched inside, but also had a history of hitting batters.
-He led the league in hit batsmen in 1958—and would do so again each season from 1959-1961—and in May of 1959 Drysdale faced a $50 fine after it was determined he deliberately hit Willie Mays with a pitch.
+He led the league in hit batsmen in 1958, and he would do so again each season from 1959-1961.
+In May of 1959, Drysdale faced a $50 fine after it was determined he deliberately hit Willie Mays with a pitch.

 "Cunningham is the easiest batter in the league to hit because he strides into every pitch," Drysdale said.
 "You have to pitch him inside, because he'll kill you if you do it any other way."